playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 This isn't to say that Angular components don't re-paint the DOM — we've already demonstrated that it's able to live-refresh the DOM — just that Angular doesn't provide a lifecycle for detecting when it does.

-To answer "why" is a much longer topic, [which we'll touch on in our "Angular Internals" section](// TODO), but feel free to see how the other two frameworks work as a reference for what you might expect elsewhere.
+To answer "why" is a much longer topic, [which we'll touch on in our "Angular Internals" section of the third book of the series](https://unicorn-utterances.com/collections/framework-field-guide#internals-title), but feel free to see how the other two frameworks work as a reference for what you might expect elsewhere.

 ## Vue